Denver Nuggets at Los Angeles Lakers - 9/20/20 NBA Picks and Prediction

 NBA Basketball: Sunday, September 20, 2020 at 7:30 pm (AdventHealth Arena)

-The Denver Nuggets and Los Angeles Lakers meet Sunday in game two of the NBA Western Conference Finals at the AdventHealth Arena.
+The Denver Nuggets and the Los Angeles Lakers collide in a pivotal Game 2 of the Western Conference Finals at the AdventHealth Arena on Sunday night.

 The Denver Nuggets came into the Conference Finals with plenty of momentum after outlasting the Clippers in seven games, but they are now looking to avoid falling behind 2-0 in the series after falling to the Lakers in a 126-114 loss on Friday.
 Jamal Murray led the team in scoring with 21 points and five assists on seven of 12 shooting, Nikola Jokic added 21 points on eight of 14 shooting while Michael Porter Jr. chipped in with 14 points, 10 rebounds and four assists off the bench but no other player finished in double figures.
 As a team, the Nuggets shot 49 percent from the field and just nine of 26 from the 3-point line as they came out hot with 38 points in the first quarter, but they managed just 21 points in the second quarter and fell behind by as many as 27 points before making a run in the fourth quarter to keep the final scores respectable.
 Jerami Grant scored just nine points on three of 11 shooting while Paul Millsap scored just five points.